telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-web-api-implementation/overview.md

 * [Adding Telerik Reporting REST Web API to Web Application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-add-telerik-reporting-rest-web-api-to-web-application%})
 * [Self Hosting Telerik Reporting REST Web API]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-self-host-telerik-reporting-rest-web-api%})

-Afterwards follow this article in order to add the service entrance point: [How to implement the ReportsController in an application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-implement-the-reportscontroller-in-an-application%})
+Afterward follow this article to add the service entrance point: [How to implement the ReportsController in an application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-implement-the-reportscontroller-in-an-application%})

 The service can be used from: